 There is nothing more sustainable than raising your own herbs, spices, and veggies.

 Every year, Australians throw away a staggering 7.5 million tonnes of food waste.
 If you can reduce your contribution, even by a little bit, it is beneficial for the planet and your environment.
 Plus, it is easier than you might think to maintain a thriving vegetable patch.
 It just takes passion, determination, and the right combination of species.

 Most Australians are very familiar with careful water usage.
 When you live in such a hot place, there are invariably times there isn’t enough of it.
 So, use your hardiness and knowledge to increase the green credentials of your garden.
 Soaker hoses and drip irrigation systems use half the water of traditional hoses and applying mulch to beds can reduce this further.
 Don’t forget to water as early in the day, as you can to give the plant plenty of time to dry out.

 Why Green Gardening is the Future of Growing

 There is no getting around the fact that we all have to cut down on our consumption at some point.
 The world is in a fragile condition and, if we all do our bit, we can help it recover.
 These are just a few examples of how sustainable gardening gets incorporated into regular growing routines.
-Got more information, be sure to get in touch with our dedicated team at Revell Landscaping today.
+Got more information, be sure to get in touch with our dedicated team at Revell Landscaping in Perth today.